(Disclosure: Some of the links below may be affiliate links)

 The TER is expressed as a percentage.
 It is the amount of money that is taken out of the fund every year.
 For instance, if the TER of a fund is 1%, you will lose 1% of your investments every year only for fees.
 If the market made 6% returns, you would only get 5%.
 If the market lost 5%, you would lose 6%.
-It is money you are are going to lose regardless of the market.
+It is money you lose regardless of the market.

 It is a critical metric to compare two different funds.
 It is especially true if you are comparing two index funds.
 If the two funds are investing in the same index, the most important metric is the TER.
 You want it to be as small as possible.

-For instance, if the index returned 10% and the index fund only return 9%, there is an absolute tracking error of 1%.
+For instance, if the index returned 10% and the index fund only returns 9%, there is an absolute tracking error of 1%.
 It is also possible that the index fund returns more than the index, resulting in a positive tracking error.

 Value is a category of stocks.
 It is related to Value Investing.
 A Value Stock is a stock for which the stock price is lower than the estimated value of the company.
-Value companies are generally quite stable and well established.
+Value companies are generally quite stable and well-established.

 A Value stock is in direct opposition to Growth Stocks.

-The volatility is a measure of how much a stock price moves.
+Volatility is a measure of how much a stock price moves.
 You can compute the volatility of any investment.

 You can also use this term to define the stock market.
 During some periods, it can be more volatile than during others.

 For the stock market, people generally compute the volatility of a stock compared to the volatility of the market.
 This measure is called the beta of a stock.
-A stock with a beta of 1 is exactly as volatile as the stock market.
+A stock with a beta of 1 is as volatile as the stock market.
 A stock with a beta of 2 is twice more volatile than the stock market.
 For instance, in the last three months, compared to the S&P 5000, MSFT had a beta of 1.23, and NVDA had a beta of 2.06.
 So NVDA was much more volatile.

 Year To Date (YTD) indicates a metric for the period between the start of the year and now.
 It is used a lot to indicate returns of stocks and indexes.
 For instance, you often find YTD Returns as the returns since the start of the year.

 With this glossary, you should now know all the terms related to investing.
-This glossary can help if you read a lot of investing articles, and you do not know all the lingua.
+This glossary can help if you read a lot of investing articles and you do not know all the lingua.

 You do not need to learn all these terms!
 But if you do not know one of these, you can always come back to this glossary to take a look.
 It will help you understand some articles using complicated vocabulary.